 prevents us from ever creating a valid document.
 Comments appreciated.

-#3 Updated by Chad Berkley about 18 years ago
+#3 Updated by Chad Berkley over 18 years ago

 I think the solution you propose sounds simple enough.
 I don't see required id